ShaunCurtis/CEC.Blazor/In Process Articles/Building a Database Application in Blazor - Part 3.md

 This gets and assigns the specific ControllerService through DI to the Service Property [IContollerService].

-The Razor Markup below is an abbreviated version of the Weather Editor Razor file.
+The Razor Markup below is an abbreviated version of the actual file.
 This makes extensive use of UIControls which will be discussed in detail in the next article.
 The comments provide explanation.
 ```C#
 // CEC.Weather/Components/Forms/WeatherForecastEditorForm.razor.cs
 // UI Card is a Bootstrap Card